yasumat/RobustPhotometricStereo/README.md

 ### Dependencies
 The code is written in Python 3.6 but should be able to adapt it to Python 2.x if needed.
 You might need the following Python packages installed:
-* cv2 (OpenCV, used for image I/O)
+* `cv2` (OpenCV, used for image I/O)
-* glob (used for reading out a list of images)
+* `glob` (used for reading out a list of images)
-* numpy (main computation depends on matrix operations)
+* `numpy` (main computation depends on matrix operations)
-* sklearn (scikit-learn, used for normalization of array)
+* `sklearn` (scikit-learn, used for normalization of array)

 ### Acknowledgements

-This work was supported by Microsoft Research Asia, Osaka University, and JSPS KAKENHI Grant Number JP16H01732, Japan.
+This code implementation work is supported by Osaka University and JSPS KAKENHI Grant Number JP16H01732, Japan.

 ### Contact information

-Questions?
-Comments?
+Questions / Comments?
 Bug reports?
 Please contact Yasuyuki Matsushita at yasumat@ist.osaka-u.ac.jp.

 ### References